 This real-deal, make-ahead gravy is not only super delicious, but it also makes holiday entertaining so much easier!

 - 1 large onion peeled and quartered

-- 3 medium carrots cut into 2-inch pieces
+- 3 medium carrots scrubbed (no need to peel) and cut into approximately 2-inch pieces

 - 2 tablespoons extra virgin olive oil